Facts of Benito Juárez, Tlaxcala

 In the population, 488 people aged 12 and over were married or in a union.

-In Benito Juárez, the population with Catholic religion is 5425.
+The total population with Catholic religion is 5425.

 Houses maps in the compunity of Benito Juárez